A contentious and hotly debated subject, we take a look at the laws around speeding, fines, and penalty points.

 Speed cameras are the most common way to be caught speeding in the UK.

-There will be a couple of flashes as you pass if you’ve been caught by the infamous yellow boxes.
 There were various other types of speed camera, such as black "stealth cameras", installed on sections of the M25, but the government announced that all motorway speed cameras must be painted yellow by October 2016.

 Average speed cameras